wherein is a lamp

 Connected with the psychological processes of the path is the practice of dreamwork.
 Baha ad-Din was renowned as an interpreter of dreams, and dreams have always been considered as guidance on the path.
 In our meditation group we discuss dreams, particularly dreams with a spiritual dimension.
 Over the years we have developed a way of working with dreams that integrates the traditional Sufi approach to dreams with the insights of modern psychology, providing a container to help the wayfarer understand the inner processes of the path.(10) Although most of the innermost processes will always remain hidden from ordinary consciousness, it is helpful for wayfarers to have some context for what is happening within them.
 Dreams work as messengers from within, and if we listen to them we can attune ourselves much better to our inner transformation.

 When the path came to the West, psychological work and dream interpretation were developed according to the needs of Western practitioners, as traditional Sufi approaches did not adequately reflect the particular ways in which the Western psyche has developed.
-In the West, for example, the individuality of the ego tends to be very highly developed, while in India, where the Naqshbandiyya-Mujadidiyya Order has its roots, people tend to be more identified with the collective—often the family is more important than one’s individual self.
-To help Westerners on the path, the work of Carl Jung was integrated into Sufi spiritual psychology: Jung’s work, which is based on the western tradition of alchemy, offers the most complete understanding of the processes of spiritual transformation of our psyche, as the “lead,” or “prima materia,” of our instinctual self is turned into the “gold” of our true nature.
+In the West, for example, the individuality of the ego tends to be very highly developed, while in India, where the Naqshbandiyya-Mujaddidiyya Order has its roots, people tend to be more identified with the collective—often the family is more important than one’s individual self.
+To help Westerners on the path, the work of Carl Jung was integrated into Sufi spiritual psychology: Jung’s work, which is based on the Western tradition of alchemy, offers the most complete understanding of the processes of spiritual transformation of our psyche, as the “lead,” or “prima materia,” of our instinctual self is turned into the “gold” of our true nature.

 DHIKR AND REMEMBRANCE